DoD-Platform-One/bigbang/docs/developer/package-integration/helm-standards.md

         client_secret: "change_me"
     ```

-   * If sso is enabled and a value is not provided in the SSO configuration of the package, it should default to the top level SSO configuration
+   * If sso is enabled and a value is not provided in the SSO configuration of the package, it should default to the top level SSO configuration.
 * Database Connections:
     * The BigBang chart should prevent the use of a database bundled as part of the package chart by default, and warn if an end user uses one anyways.
-    * There should be a database section under the package configuration that matches the following section
+    * There should be a database section under the package configuration that matches the following section.

       ```yaml
       database: